Fast Retailing's group net profit halves on strong yen

 TOKYO, Oct.
 13, Kyodo

-Fast Retailing Co. said Thursday its group net profit for the business year through August fell 56.3 percent to 48.05 billion yen ($462 million), hurt by the strength of the yen against other major currencies.
+Fast Retailing Co. said Thursday its group net profit for the business year through August fell 56.3 percent from the previous year to 48.05 billion yen ($462 million), hurt by the strength of the yen against other major currencies and price hikes.

-Group operating profit at the operator of Uniqlo casual clothing stores stood at 127.29 billion yen, down 22.6 percent, while sales grew 6.2 percent to 1.79 trillion yen.
+The operator of Uniqlo casual clothing stores also incurred a 22.6 percent decline in group operating profit to 127.29 billion yen on sales of 1.79 trillion yen, up 6.2 percent.

-For the current business year Fast Retailing expects its group net profit to soar more than double to 100 billion yen.
+President Tadashi Yanai was cautious about painting a rosy picture of future performance amid weak domestic demand in Japan and cut an annual sales goal for fiscal 2020 to 3 trillion yen from the initial target of 5 trillion yen.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.